dwoo-project/dwoo/README.md

 LICENSE
 =======
-Dwoo is released under the [Modified BSD](./LICENSE) license.
+Dwoo is released under the [GNU LESSER GENERAL PUBLIC LICENSE V3](./LICENSE.md) license.
 See the LICENSE file included in the archive or go to the URL below to obtain a copy.

 QUICK START - RUNNING DWOO
 ==========================